concord-dsl/CONCORD/README.md

-# ESEM25: Towards a Domain-Specific Language for Configurable Graph Code Representations of Multilingual Corpora
+# JSS: Towards a Domain-Specific Language for Configurable Graph Code Representations of Multilingual Corpora
 ![Overview of the study](figs/overview.png)

 ## Abstract